 Day 7 - Valley of the Mills

-A short walk along the spine of the ridge brings us to the stunning views of the ruins of Torre dello Ziro.
-This ancient lookout tower provided an early warning system for the once powerful Amalfi Republic to guard against raids from their rivals Genoa and Pisa.
-Today the ruins provide dramatic views of the seaside towns of Amalfi and Atrani, along with the always photogenic coastline.
-After snapping as many photos as possible, we'll head back down into Amalfi.
+More dramatic views will fill our day as we explore the picturesque region around the towns of Ravello and Amalfi.
+Our route in the Lattari Mountains will lead us through deep woodland paths, small farms and lemon groves, and through charming, sleepy villages.
+You'll enjoy dramatic views of the seaside towns of Amalfi and Atrani, along with the always photogenic coastline.
+After snapping as many photos as possible, we'll head nto Amalfi.
 The rest of the afternoon is free to explore the town and its many shops and cafés.
-Our coach will return us to Ravello later in the day. his evening is free to explore the town to discover a new ristorante.
+Our coach will return us to Ravello later in the day.
+This evening is free to explore the town to discover a new ristorante.

 Tonight your group leader has a special farewell dinner planned.
 An after-dinner limoncello or cappuccino recapping your weeks adventures will be the end of another perfect Italian day.

 Day 8 - Arrivederci Italia